How Does Shockwave Therapy Work?

 Extracorporeal Shockwave Therapy (ESWT) uses acoustic waves to stimulate healing in injured tissues.
 It is a non-invasive treatment that promotes blood flow, breaks down calcifications, and triggers the body's natural repair mechanisms.

-Shockwave therapy is particularly effective for chronic tendon conditions, plantar fasciitis, calcific shoulder tendinopathy, and other conditions that have not responded to conventional treatment.
+Shockwave therapy may be considered for selected chronic tendon conditions, plantar fasciitis, calcific shoulder tendinopathy, and heel pain after assessment and screening for contraindications.

 Conditions Treated with Shockwave

-Common conditions responsive to shockwave therapy include plantar fasciitis, Achilles tendinopathy, tennis elbow, golfer's elbow, calcific shoulder tendinitis, and chronic heel pain.
-Most patients experience improvement within 3-5 sessions.
+Common conditions where shockwave may be considered include plantar fasciitis, Achilles tendinopathy, tennis elbow, golfer's elbow, calcific shoulder tendinitis, and chronic heel pain.
+ESWT is paired with exercise, load management, and progress review rather than used as a standalone promise.

 What to Expect During Treatment